 The other major use of headings is as TODO "items" that appear in your agenda.

-The power of org-mode lies in its treatment of headlines as distinct units of information to which you can attach all sorts of data (todo keywords, tags, priorities, timestamps, properties, and an unlimited amount of text).
+The power of org-mode lies in its treatment of headlines as "containers" of information to which you can attach all sorts of data (todo keywords, tags, priorities, timestamps, properties, and an unlimited amount of text).
 This turns org-mode's deceptively simple outline structure into a powerful "database" of information, in which units of data can be nested within one another.

 Org-mode takes full advantage of the hierarchical structure of outlines by allowing lower level headlines to "inherit" (or share) the properties of their parents.

 The most common form of inheritance in org-mode is "tag inheritance".
 This is controlled by the variable org-use-tag-inheritance (true by default).
 When turned on, lower level outline headings share the tags of their parents.
 Thus in the following tree, all the headlines have the tag "=:reading:=", even though it is only explicitly set for the top level headline: